increasingawareness/digitalsafety.tips/content/_index.md

 # <i class="fas fa-cloud-upload-alt" id="backup"></i>  "Consider each piece of data you create and what would happen if you lost it, or if it leaked to the public at large.
 Make backups accordingly." -Security Researcher [Alec Muffett](https://medium.com/@alecmuffett/your-cyber-5-a-day-1f9fa1cb3067)
 </center>

 The cloud is not a bad place to store some types of data.
 It depends on what you want to do and who you trust.
 Apple seems fairly reasonable and iCloud may be a good resource for storing family photos or other files.
-However, this is all about who you trust.
+If you have the advanced protection program with Gmail, you also have the same protection if you decide to upload photos (this pertains to security only, not privacy).
+However, this is all about who you trust to keep your data private.
 New solutions [are in development](https://github.com/cloudflare/utahfs) to keep data secure in a zero-knowledge way (where the cloud provider can't see your data even if they wanted to).
-You may also want to use a tool like [Syncthing](https://syncthing.net) to sync folders and files on your own terms.
 If you want to use tools like Google Drive or Dropbox: that's fine, just remember that someone else may have access to that information.

 Keep backups.
 If you've decided to keep everything in the cloud for backups, it's still recommended to have an offline backup on an external drive to increase redundancy (in information integrity, redundancy is a good thing).
 Store this someplace safe, and make sure the backup is encrypted.